 Grandfathering Provisions under Section 112A

 To protect investors from an abrupt tax liability on gains accrued before the introduction of Section 112A, the government implemented a grandfathering provision.
 According to this clause, gains earned up to January 31, 2018, are not subject to tax.
-The cost of acquisition for assets purchased before this date is adjusted based on the higher of:
+The cost of acquisition for assets purchased before this date is adjusted based on a three-step formula to determine the final adjusted Cost of Acquisition (COA):

-This ensures that only capital gains accrued after January 31, 2018, are taxed under Section 112A.
+● This ensures that only capital gains accrued after January 31, 2018, are taxed under Section 112A and prevents investors from claiming artificial losses.

 Scope and Important Provisions